sajodajo/portfolio/README.md

-This repository contains a collection of Jupyter Notebooks that demonstrate my expertise in Python, data analysis, and machine learning.
+This repository contains a collection of notebooks/scripts that demonstrate my knowledge in Python, data analysis, and machine learning.
 Each project focuses on a specific problem, utilizing data-driven techniques, statistical analysis, and machine learning models to extract insights and make predictions.

 <br>